Achar2002/Achar2002/README.md

 # 🚀 Featured DevOps Projects

-### 🔥 Enterprise CI/CD Pipeline
+###  Deployment of Java based E-Commerce Application

-**Jenkins • GitHub • Maven • SonarQube • Nexus • Tomcat**
+**Jenkins • GitHub • Maven • SonarQube • Nexus • Tomcat • k8s • eks • docker • monitoring tools *

 End-to-end CI/CD pipeline automating application checkout, build, code-quality analysis, artifact management, and deployment.

 **Key concepts:**

-* GitHub webhook integration
-* Jenkins pipeline automation
+* Integrated GitHub and Jenkins for source-code management and automated pipeline triggering.
-* Maven build
-* SonarQube analysis
-* Nexus artifact management
-* Automated Tomcat deployment
+* Used Maven for Java application compilation, testing, packaging, and dependency management, with Nexus for artifact repository management.
+* Integrated SonarQube for static code analysis and code-quality monitoring and Trivy for vulnerability scanning of Docker images.
+* Containerized the application using Docker and automated Docker image build and registry management through the Jenkins pipeline.
+* Deployed the containerized application on Amazon EKS (Elastic Kubernetes Service) using Kubernetes manifests and exposed the application through a LoadBalancer service.
+* Configured email notifications in Jenkins to communicate build and deployment success/failure.
+* Implemented application and Kubernetes infrastructure monitoring using Prometheus and Grafana, enabling visibility into resource utilization and application health.

 ---